elliotmangini/blog-python-notetaker/README.md

 print(f"{green}{found_count}{default} Newest Bounces placed into rotation.\n")
 ```

-The script then randomly selects an audio file from the "rotation" held in memory and plays it back using Pygame.
-While the audio file is playing, the user can mark the session's start and end time and add comments using the script.
+The script randomly selects an audio file from the `discography` held in memory and plays it back using `Pygame`.

+Here we are grabbing a random audio file and that file's corresponding notes and then making a first note in that notes file with information on the instance of listening that has just begun.

 ```py
 random_notes_file = random.choice(list(discography.keys()))